-for any conversion of the Series 15 Preferred or Series 9Preferred, the conversion of all of the Series 15 Preferred could result in the issuance of up to approximately 339,862 shares of Common Stock, and the conversion of all of the Series 9 Preferred could result in the issuance of up to approximately 193,103 shares of Common Stock.
+If the Conversion Price Adjustment does not become effective for any conversion of the Series 15 Preferred or Series 9 Preferred, the conversion of all of the Series 15 Preferred could result in the issuance of up to approximately 339,862 shares of Common Stock, and the conversion of all of the Series 9 Preferred could result in the issuance of up to approximately 193,103 shares of Common Stock.
 If the Conversion Price Adjustment is in effect for all conversions of Series 15 Preferred and Series 9 Preferred, the number of shares of Common Stock issuable upon the conversion of the Series 15 Preferred and Series 9 Preferred could result in the issuance of a larger number of shares of Common Stock, with the actual number depending upon the closing bid price of the Common Stock over the five (5) trading days immediately preceding the conversion date or dates.
-See "Risk Factors--Price of Common Stock May Be Driven Down by Conversion of Company's Convertible Preferred Stock."
+See "Risk Factors--Potential Adverse Effect on Price of Common Stock Due to Conversion of Convertible Preferred Stock."
 Because after April 20, 2001, there is no minimum conversion price regarding either the Series 15 Preferred or Series 9 Preferred, the number of shares of Common Stock which may be issuable pursuant to conversion of the Series 15 Preferred and Series 9 Preferred could be substantially greater than as estimated above.
 The more the closing bid price falls below \$2.265, the more shares of Common Stock are issuable upon conversion of the Series 15 Preferred and Series 9 Preferred.
-See "Risk Factors--Price of Common Stock Due to Conversion of Company's Convertible Preferred Stock."
+See "Risk Factors--Potential Adverse Effect on Price of Common Stock Due to Conversion of Convertible Preferred Stock."

 The Series 16 Preferred is not convertible into Common Stock until April 20, 2000.
-The Series 16 Conversion Price is \$1.875; except that if the average of the closing bid price per share of Common Stock quoted on the NASDAQ (or the closing bid price of the Common Stock as quoted on the national securities exchange if the Common Stock is not listed for trading on the NASDAQ but is listed for trading on a national securities exchange) for the five (5) trading days immediately prior to the particular Series 16 Conversion Date is less than \$2.34, then the Series 16 Conversion Price for that particular conversion shall be eighty percent (80%) of the average of the closing bid price of the Common Stock on the NASDAQ (or if the Common Stock is not listed for trading on the NASDAQ but is listed for trading on a national securities exchange then eighty percent (80%) of the average of the closing bid price of the Common Stock on the national securities exchange) for the five (5) trading days immediately prior to the particular Series 16Conversion Date.
+The Series 16 Conversion Price is \$1.875; except that if the average of the closing bid price per share of Common Stock quoted on the NASDAQ (or the closing bid price of the Common Stock as quoted on the national securities exchange if the Common Stock is not listed for trading on the NASDAQ but is listed for trading on a national securities exchange) for the five (5) trading days immediately prior to the particular Series 16 Conversion Date is less than \$2.34, then the Series 16 Conversion Price for that particular conversion shall be eighty percent (80%) of the average of the closing bid price of the Common Stock on the NASDAQ (or if the Common Stock is not listed for trading on the NASDAQ but is listed for trading on a national securities exchange then eighty percent (80%) of the average of the closing bid price of the Common Stock on the national securities exchange) for the five (5) trading days immediately prior to the particular Series 16 Conversion Date.
 As of June 30, 1998, the closing price of Common Stock on the NASDAQ was \$1.875 per share.
 Notwithstanding the foregoing, from April 20, 2000 until April 20, 2001, the conversion price shall not be less than \$1.50 per share.
 See "Private Placements and Exchange Agreements."
 Because there is no minimum conversion price after April 20, 2001, the further the closing bid price falls below \$2.34, the more shares of Common Stock are issuable upon conversion of the Series 16 Preferred.
-See "Risk Factors--Price of Common Stock May Be Driven Down by Conversion of Company's Convertible Preferred Stock."
+See "Risk Factors--Potential Adverse Effect on Price of Common Stock Due to Conversion of Convertible Preferred Stock."